jenkinsci/devops-portal-plugin/README.md

 |----------------------------------|
 | `Record a dependencies analysis` |

-If you are using MAVEN as dependencies manager, you need to add this plugin in your pom:
+Using MAVEN as dependencies manager, you need to add this plugin into your pom:

 ```xml
 <plugins>